 The biggest trick / biggest concern in building the suspension system is alignment.
 If the axles are not spaced perfect, or if they do not run true and parallel, the suspension will fail, tires will wear, and problems will arise even if the general concept is a good idea.
 Execution is key.

 After welding, some adjustments are made to compensate for the induced stresses of the weld.
-This video shows how that is done for the Pivot Anchor piece that attaches to the frame.
+This video shows how that is done for the pivot anchor piece that attaches to the frame.

 Testing The Tandem Torsion Axle Arrangement